 PD Activity 3.2-2 Recruit for exchange programs in diverse regions of Lebanon to target participation of disenfranchised and vulnerable populations.
-PAS Access program has typically targeted hard-to-reach areas to promote English language and American culture.
+Embassy Beirut’s Access program has typically targeted hard-to-reach areas to promote English language and American culture.
 In 2017 and 2018, the Access program targeted 580 students (1160 students total as there are 2 concurrent grants) in 29 different locations.
 These participants can serve as multipliers to spread program information and apply to other Embassy opportunities as changes to this program in 2019 entail broadening program scholarships to encompass teacher trainings, alumni-initiated and implemented activities, and other implementers.
 Such changes will be designed to meet popular demand for practical academic reforms that both showcase U.S. educational strengths and align with labor market requirements.